 The Ethiopian Ministry of Education launched automatic promotion policy for the first cycle of primary education (Grades 1-4) in 2002.
 The general rational for the introduction of the promotion policy was to minimize repetition and enhance the efficiency of the educational system.
 While proponents of retention and automatic promotion school policies propose conceptual merits to each of them, met-analysis studies indicate that the empirical evidence attests conclusively to neither of the two.
 Hence, scholars suggest that policy debate on which one to employ in schools should be substituted to searching effective mechanisms to support low achieving students in schools.
 This study, using interview and questionnaire, investigated primary school teachers' and parents' views on the practices of the promotion policy.
 The majority of the teachers (95.2%) and parents (75%) included in the study reported that it is hardly possible for socially promoted students to catch up their peers in the next grade level.
-Hence, although the literature indicates that promoting low achieving students have adjustment problems in classes when they realize that they are not in the same level as their peers.
+Hence, although the literature indicates that promoting low achieving students helps to develop self-esteem of the students, teachers' responses on interviews show that promoted students have adjustment problems in classes when they realize that they are not in the same level as their peers.
 Parents, on the other hand, indicated the promotion policy has helped their children to be retained in schools although they are concerned by the quality of learning demonstrated by their children and its impact on later grades.